cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/creatures/monsters.md

 Monster morale.
 Defines how low monster HP can get before it retreats.
 This number is treated as % of their max HP.

+## "aggro_character"

+(bool, optional, default true)

+If the monster will differentiate between monsters and characters (NPC, Player) when deciding on targets - if false the monster will ignore characters regardless of current anger/morale until a character trips and anger trigger.
+Resets randomly when the monster is at its base anger level.

 ## "speed"

 (integer)